JanssenProject/jans/docs/cedarling/patterns/annotation-quota.md

 Test every tier separately.
 The bands are written out per plan, so a typo in the business numbers cannot be caught by a passing team test, and the gap it leaves is quiet: a usage figure that matches no band is still allowed by the broad `permit`, so the request succeeds with no warning at all.
-That is a missing banner rather than a broken page, which is exactly why nobody notices it in staging.
+That is a missing banner rather than a broken page, so it passes through staging unnoticed.

 Assert the `forbid` boundaries hardest.
 They are the only policies enforcing anything, so a wrong comparison there sells the plan for free.

-For the entity-driven tier, test an awkward contract quota such as 250, where the boundaries land at 200 and 225.
-Cross-multiplied comparisons are exact, so there is no rounding to argue about, but an odd number is what catches a threshold written with the operands the wrong way round.
+For the entity-driven tier, pick a contract quota that is not divisible by 10.
+At 250 the boundaries land on 200 and 225 and nothing interesting happens, because 250 divides evenly by both thresholds.
+At 333 the 80% boundary is 267, not 266: cross-multiplication crosses as soon as `used * 100` reaches `quota * 80`, while integer division would have put it a request earlier.
+That one is the off-by-one an awkward quota catches.

 Test the unconfigured cases too: a tier nobody recognizes, and an enterprise workspace with no `contract_quota`.
 Both should reach `forbid_generate_report_unconfigured_plan`.
 If either one comes